-I. Applicants must be medical graduates (or graduates of other clinical disciplines) who have completed their clinical and research training (normally at a doctoral level);
+I. Applicants must be medical graduates (or graduates of other clinical disciplines) who have completed their clinical undergraduate degree and a PhD in a medical discipline;

+II.At the time of submission, applicants should:
-II.
-Applicants should be commencing or be in the early phase of their first clinical position (appointment of at least 5 years).
-Applicants should not have been in such a position for more than 3 years at the time applications are due;

-III.
-Applicants should be actively engaged in clinical research and have a clinical appointment of at least 0.2FTE in a university clinical department, teaching hospital or clinical research unit of a research institute (or equivalent);

-IV.
-Award funds are for research purposes and cannot be directed towards the applicant's salary;

-V. Clinical research projects must primarily be focused on MND;

-VI.
-Applicants are expected to present novel proposals deliverable in a 1-year time frame;

-VII.
-Proposals should be hypothesis-driven with defined aims and milestones;

-VIII.
-The clinical research plan must demonstrate how project outcomes will benefit people living with MND; IX.
-Applicants must demonstrate outstanding research ability (relative to opportunity) with an established or developing track record of research impact and output in MND or related research.
+- be commencing or be in the early phase of their first clinical position post completion of their medical undergraduate degree (or equivalent); and - be medical graduates undertaking their first clinical position post completion of their PhD; and - have at least 2 years remaining on their clinical position at the time applications are due. - III.
+Applicants should be within 5 years of completing their PhD (excluding career disruptions) at the time of application. - IV.
+Applicants should be actively engaged in clinical research and have a clinical appointment of at least 0.2FTE in a university clinical department, teaching hospital or clinical research unit of a research institute (or equivalent); - V. Award funds are for research purposes and cannot be directed towards the applicant's salary; - VI.
+Clinical research projects must primarily be focused on MND; - VII.
+Applicants are expected to present novel proposals deliverable in a 1-year time frame; - VIII.
+Proposals should be hypothesis-driven with defined aims and milestones; - IX.
+The clinical research plan must demonstrate how project outcomes will benefit people living with MND; - X. Applicants must demonstrate outstanding research ability (relative to opportunity) with an established or developing track record of research impact and output in MND or related research.
 While MND experience is not essential, applicants are strongly encouraged to collaborate with those having more substantial expertise in MND clinical research;

-X. Research proposals must be conducted in an Australian Institution.
+XI.
+Research proposals must be conducted in an Australian Institution.
 FightMND will not impose any criteria on the nationality of the applicant;

-XI.
+XII.
 A full detailed budget for the proposed project must be included.
 Note that FightMND does not fund Institutional indirect, overhead or oncosts.
 Salary oncosts are acceptable if itemised (e.g. superannuation, payroll tax, work cover);

-XII.
+XIII.
 Capital equipment, depreciation, or maintenance of equipment will not be funded;

-XIII.
+XIV.
 Applicants holding nationally competitive fellowships of 0.5FTE or higher are ineligible;

-XIV.
+XV.
 Applications must be made following the instructions in these guidelines and meet the eligibility criteria outlined in these guidelines.